yashu1wwww/Youtube-Auto-Comment-With-Multiple-Accounts/README.md

-Replace Email and Passwords in email.txt files..(its automatically login and hits 30 auto cmts by one by one accounts how much emails with password are you entered in emails.txt file)

-👉note:-use accounts which dont have 2-factor authentication...
+Please replace the email and passwords in the "email.txt" file.
+This will automatically log in and post 30 comments by each account that you have entered with its respective email and password in the "email.txt" file.
+Please make sure to use accounts that do not have 2-factor authentication.

-change the cmt text if you needed to your required cmts in 20th line
+If you need to change the comment text, you can do so in the 20th line of the code.

-replace your video required url in urls.txt file..

-After download the folder extract it and open cmd and enter Python If You Find Python Version

-Then enter

-pip install undetected_chromedriver

-in cmd and hit enter button (internet connection will be in on)

-and all requirements one by one
+Please replace the URL you want to use in the "urls.txt" file.

+After downloading the folder, extract it and open the command prompt.
+If you have Python installed, enter "python" in the command prompt to check your version.
+Then enter "pip install undetected_chromedriver" in the command prompt and hit enter (please ensure you have an internet connection).
+Install all other requirements one by one as required.

 pip install beautifulsoup4